Brain waves and their importance for sleep

 - Conclusion

-The human brain consists of around 80 billion nerve cells, the so-called neurons, which network and communicate with each other using electrical impulses.
-Each of these pulses produces tiny electromagnetic waves with a frequency of up to 100 oscillations per second (100 hertz).
+The human brain consists of around 80 billion nerve cells, called neurons, which connect and communicate with each other using electrical impulses.
+Each of these impulses generates tiny electromagnetic waves with a frequency of up to 100 oscillations per second (100 hertz).
 The numerous different waves overlap and form an electromagnetic pattern that can be measured using electroencephalography (EEG).
-Special electrodes are attached to the scalp to record electrical activity.
+Special electrodes are attached to the scalp to record the electrical activity.

 The different brain waves can be linked to certain states of consciousness and activities.
-The more intensively the brain actively works, the stronger the impulses and vibrations of the nerve cells are.
-Which brain waves occur primarily at a certain moment can provide information about brain activity and show what state our brain and consciousness are currently in.
+The more intensively the brain works, the stronger the impulses and vibrations of the nerve cells.
+Which brain waves occur primarily at a certain moment can therefore provide information about brain activity and show what state our brain and consciousness are currently in.

 2. What brain waves are there?